 Science shows that antiparasitic resistance can’t be stopped.
-Parasites will continue to evolve and develop resistance; however, this natural process can be slowed down.
+Parasites will continue to evolve and develop resistance; however, this natural process may be slowed down.

 What is FDA Doing About Antiparasitic Resistance?

 To help combat this growing animal health threat, FDA developed the Antiparasitic Resistance Management Strategy.
 The strategy promotes sustainable use of approved antiparasitic drugs in livestock (cattle, sheep, goats, swine, and poultry) and horses.
 Sustainable use will help slow the development of antiparasitic resistance in these animals.
 This, in turn, will help ensure that antiparasitic drugs remain effective for as long as possible.

 New Information on Labels of Livestock and Horse Dewormers